Find Training for Your Next Career!

 Salary and Job Outlook

-According to The Bureau of Labor Statistics, psychologists made an average salary of $102,740 in 2022, with the top 10 percent earning $168,790.
+According to The Bureau of Labor Statistics, psychologists made an average salary of $110,300 in 2023, with the top 10 percent earning $157,420 or more.
 Many psychologists have their own practice, are part of a larger practice, or work independently on a part-time basis.

-The Bureau of Labor Statistics also reports that the demand for psychologists is expected to increase 6 percent by 2031, which is fast as the national average.
+The Bureau of Labor Statistics also reports that the demand for psychologists is expected to increase 6 percent by 2032, which is slightly faster growth than that of the national average.
 For clinical, counseling, or school psychology positions, if you have an educational specialist degree and doctorate or post-doctoral work experience, then you may have greater job opportunities available.

 Psychology Degree Online